Sygnale/Find-My-Recipe/README.md

  ### React.js

-Navigate to the Find-My-Recipe/find-my-recipe folder.
+Navigate to the Find-My-Recipe/find-my-recipe folder in another command window.
 Type "npm start" into the command line and a window should open with the project at localhost:3000.